-- The young African American woman from the South who sat with me one weekend before Thanksgiving, just two homesick freshmen desperate to get back to normal.
-She reminisced about what the day meant to her and her family, and told me about the feast her grandmother, mother, and aunts would prepare — mac and cheese, collared greens, sweet potatoe pie.
+- The young black woman from the South who sat with me one weekend before Thanksgiving, just two homesick freshmen desperate to get back to normal.
+She reminisced about what the day meant to her and her family, and told me about the feast her grandmother, mother, and aunts would prepare — mac and cheese, collard greens, sweet potatoe pie.
 She taught me that the love of tradition is universal, but that no one tradition is right.

 - The lighting design professors, polar opposites, who demonstrated the fickle nature of theatre.
 One, a thoughtful, encouraging man who forced us to take our notes in drafting script for a semester and pushed us to design far beyond our capabilities.
 The second, a mean-spirited woman who treated students with ridicule and anger.
 He taught me the importance of detail, taking one’s time and practice.
 She taught me that sometimes you fight the system and you lose.
 They both taught me the importance of creativity and perseverance, whether you have an ally or not.